 Academic Overview: Europe I – Fall Semester – UK, Germany, Spain, Morocco

 The first semester of the Europe Program begins with a two-week module in London and Berlin.
 Through lectures and experiential programming, students explore the emergence of the political culture of the modern European nation-state, the basic building block of international relations and global governance.
 For the second module, students move to the program’s home base at the University of Alcalá to study the forces that have shaped modern Europe.
 Spain serves as a case study for exploring nationalism, identity, imperialism, security, and social development.
 The third module, linked to a fieldwork methods course, provides an opportunity for field research in Morocco.
 Student research focuses on the historical and contemporary forces that impact Europe from the Arab World and Africa, engaging in two key issues: political Islam and migration.
 Students visit Fez, the ancient cultural center of Morocco, and are introduced to the shared challenges that the economic and political relationship between Morocco and the European Union face.
-Students return to the University of Alcalá for the final weeks of the program to finish coursework and complete their research projects.

 Key features include: